wjrholden/messenger/README.md

     5. Hit the `Send` button, the provided message input will be returned in the response `Body` section with a `201 Created` status code and a `location` header with a relative URI containing an ID for retrieving the created message
     6. Retrieve the created message at the following parameterized URL
         * `127.0.0.1:8000/messages/{message_id}`

-* Retrieving messages to a specific recipient from a specific sender:
+* Retrieving messages from a specific sender to a specific recipient:
-    * Two following two query parameters must BOTH be supplied to retrieve messages from a given sender to a given recipient:
+    * The following two query parameters must BOTH be supplied to retrieve messages from a given sender to a given recipient:
         * `sender={user}` and `recipient={user}`,
         * e.g. `127.0.0.1:8000/messages?sender={user}&recipient={user}`
-    * (additional usage documentation coming soon)

 * Additional query parameters and their usage:
     * The `limit` query parameter will return a limited count of the `{int}` most recent messages
         * `limit={int}`